Ackley Bridge will return to Channel 4 for a fourth series.

 The award-winning show will return with a revised format, airing across ten, 30-minute long episodes rather than the previous hour-long instalments.

-The show was originally due to air in September 2020 but has been delayed due to the ongoing pandemic.
+The show was originally due to air in September 2020 but was delayed due to the ongoing pandemic.

 Ackley Bridge series 4 cast